containers/podlet/README.md

   -h, --help  Print help (see more with '--help')
 ```

-If you have an existing container, network, volume, or image, you can use `podlet generate` to create a quadlet file from it.
+If you have an existing container, network, volume, or image, you can use `podlet generate` to create a Quadlet file from it.

 ```
 $ podman container create --name hello quay.io/podman/hello:latest